This bright and colourful roasted sweet potato and feta salad makes a delicious salad that is perfect for entertaining.

-This salad is a great dish to take along to a Christmas party or BBQ (for those in the southern hemisphere) or to enjoy as part of your thanksgiving feast if you are celebrating thanksgiving in your part of the world.
+This sweet potato salad is a great dish to take along to a Christmas party or BBQ (for those of us in the southern hemisphere) or to enjoy as part of your thanksgiving feast if you are celebrating thanksgiving in your part of the world.

 In both hemispheres Christmas is equally special but so different they cannot really be compared.

-This sweet potato salad can be served with the sweet potatoes warm or cold making it a great option for whatever season Christmas may be for you.
+- This sweet potato and feta salad can be served with the roasted sweet potatoes warm or cold making it a great option for whatever season Christmas may be for you.

 I hope you enjoy this roasted sweet potato and feta recipe, please let me know how you got on in the comments below and leave a star rating, I love hearing from you!

 Love Food Nourish Nutrition Tips

-I have used beetroot leaves in this salad as we currently have a big crop of beetroot about to be harvested in the garden.
+I have used beetroot leaves in this sweet potato salad as we currently have a big crop of beetroot about to be harvested in the garden.
 Beet leaves often discarded but they really are a great addition to any meal, they are not only crisp and tasty but also very nutritious!
-They are an excellent source of vitamin K, vitamin A, vitamin C, potassium, manganese, magnesium and vitamin B2.
+They are an excellent source of vitamin K, vitamin A, vitamin C, potassium, manganese, magnesium, and vitamin B2(source).
 Beet leaves are also a great source of iron, just 1 cup of beet greens can give you 15% of the daily recommended intake of iron which is pretty impressive!
-If you can't get your hands on some beetroot leaves any greens can be used in this salad such as spinach, kale or rocket.
+If you can't get your hands on some beetroot leaves any greens can be used in this salad such as spinach, kale, or rocket (arugula).